About Vera's Place

 Ways to Help

 1. Create a “Welcome” package for a new tenant that is full of personal care items for each woman as she enters the home.
 A note to say “Welcome” and “We are thinking of you while on your Journey” is encouraged.
 It should include personal hygiene items such as: shampoo, hairbrush, body/face wash, toothbrush/toothpaste, deodorant, mensural products, etc.

 2. Give a monetary donation of $300 to Sponsor A Room.
 This will provide a new set of bed linens for a bedroom as each woman arrives inducing: a duvet and cover, two sets of sheets, pillows, towels, mattress pad, and bed skirt.
 Including a note about yourself or your group that will be given to each person is encouraged.

 3. Make a quilt for a woman to keep as she continues on her journey toward sobriety.

-4. Give a monetary donation that will be used for the ongoing upkeep and maintenance of the building – it is 110 years old.
+4. Give a monetary donation that will be used for the ongoing upkeep and maintenance of the building.